paulscherrerinstitute/wica-http/EPICS.md

 | "low", "high"   |Warning Limits     |
 | "egu"           |Engineering Units  |

+Additional Notes:
-Note: the metadata property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for CTRL information.
+  * the metadata property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for CTRL information.
+  * not all fields will automatically be provided when serializing this information as part of a wica stream.
+The server's Create Stream request provides control over what is actually delivered.

 ## Wica Channel Value - mapping to EPICS database fields

-The following value properties are supported for a wica channel whose underlying control system is EPICS:
+The following fields are available for describing the **value** of a wica channel whose underlying control system is EPICS:

 |Property |Desciption                                                            |
 |----------|-------------------------------------------------------------------- |